Gordon Faber: Mayor

 As mayor in April 1995, he cast the tie-breaking vote that allowed for the construction of an apartment complex in the Jackson School neighborhood that was opposed by the neighborhood, but allowed by the existing zoning of the property.
 Hillsboro mayors do not hold a vote on the city council, but do break ties.
 Later state legislators Jim Hill and Bruce Starr also voted in favor of allowing the complex, while later mayor Jerry Willey voted against the complex.
 After the vote Faber announced he would not seek a second term as mayor, but changed his mind and announced he would run for a second term in July 1996.
 He presided over the ribbon cutting at the apartment complex when it opened in August 1996, and later called the vote the toughest decision he had to make as mayor.

 In the November 1996 election he defeated retired sheet metal worker Gordon B. Sherman, winning 84% of the vote.
 He advocated for the expansion of the urban growth boundary, including bringing in the South Hillsboro Reserve area.
 "I view the city as a living, breathing thing.
 And if it doesn't grow, it dies.
 I think growth was necessary to keep the town alive and healthy."

 Faber worked to defeat a proposal to site a new women's prison in Hillsboro in 1997.
 Oregon governor John Kitzhaber insisted a prison be built in the Portland metropolitan area in either Hillsboro or at the site of the former Dammasch State Hospital in Wilsonville.
 The Wilsonville location was selected in May 1997, though the prison (Coffee Creek Correctional Facility) was later built north of the former state hospital.
 Faber joined Kitzhaber in 2000 on a visit to Japan, where Faber visited Hillsboro's sister city of Fukuroi as well as the headquarters of many of the Japanese-based companies with facilities in Hillsboro.

 On January 2, 2001, he left office and was succeeded by Tom Hughes.
 While Faber was mayor, the city grew from approximately 40,000 residents to 72,630 and became the fifth most populous in the state.
 During his tenure the MAX Light Rail’s Blue Line opened to Hillsboro, the city created the Ronler Acres urban renewal district that led to a new campus in the city from Intel as well as the construction of Hillsboro Stadium, and the Hillsboro 2020 Vision plan was created.
-The Gordon Faber Recreation Complex includes the stadium, and is named in his honor.
+The Gordon Faber Recreation Complex includes the stadium and the Hillsboro Ballpark, and is named in his honor.